inviqa/harness-go/UPGRADE.md

 # Upgrades

 This document highlights breaking changes in releases that will require some migration effort in your project.
 As we move towards a `1.0.0` release these will be restricted to major upgrades only, but currently, whilst the API is still being fleshed out in the `0.x` releases, they may be more frequent.

+## `0.12.x` -> `0.13.0`

+* The default Kafka and Zookeeper images have been switched to [bitnami/kafka](https://hub.docker.com/r/bitnami/kafka) and [bitnami/zookeeper](https://hub.docker.com/r/bitnami/zookeeper), respectively.
+If you want to continue using the legacy wurstmeister images, you will need to specify this in your `kafka.image` and `zookeeper.image` attributes.

 ## `0.9.x` -> `0.10.0`